 There is no specific period of time an employer must wait after providing a pre-adverse action notice and before taking final adverse action against the consumer under the FCRA.
 However, case law suggests a minimum of 5 business days.

-Although not the law, this consent decree requires BMW to wait 21 days between the pre-adverse and final adverse action letter in order to afford the applicant the opportunity to dispute any information contained in the consumer report and/or provide mitigating circumstances to the employer in order for the employer to reconsider its decision not to hire the applicant based on information contained in a consumer report.
+Although not the law, this consent decree requires BMW to wait 21 days between the pre-adverse and final adverse action letter in order to afford the candidate the opportunity to dispute any information contained in the consumer report and/or provide mitigating circumstances to the employer in order for the employer to reconsider its decision not to hire the candidate based on information contained in a consumer report.

 Stay on Top of Hot Employment & HR Topics

 Want to read more stories that cover the hottest topics in background checks and policy updates?
-Subscribe for our latest blog updates and watch our social media outlets including Twitter, LinkedIn and Facebook for future updates.
+Subscribe for our latest blog updates and watch our social media outlets including Twitter, LinkedIn, and Facebook for future updates.